openenergymonitor/NanodeRF/readme.txt

 For Older emonBase/NanodeRF examples which use the EtherShield library (now un-supported) see: https://github.com/openenergymonitor/NanodeRF_ethershield

-NanodeRF_singleCT: example receive data via RFM12B wireless from emonTx and post to emoncms

-NanodeRF_SingleCT_rtc: example to receive data via RFM12B wireless from emonTx and post to emoncms, then decode http header reply and extract current time from the sever

-NanodeRF_singleCT_RTCrelay_GLCDtemp: example to receive data via RFM12B wireless from emonTx and post to emoncms, decode header to extract current time, transmmitt time to emonGLCD display, receive temperature from emonGLCD's on-board temperature sensor.
+NanodeRF_PowerRTCrelay_GLCDtemp: example to receive data via RFM12B wireless from emonTx and post to emoncms, decode header to extract current time, transmmitt time to emonGLCD display, receive temperature from emonGLCD's on-board temperature sensor.
 See: http://openenergymonitor.blogspot.com/2012/01/emonglcd-getting-time-for-internet.html

 NanodeRF_SingleCT_Pachube (BETA): Receive data from emonTx via RFM12B wireless and post to pachube. *this sketch has got known stability issues* please post experiances on the forums and feel free to improve!.